MooseStack

 What's Working

-Type-safe data ingestion API
+Type-safe ingestion pipeline with API and stream processing

-ClickHouse database with auto-schema
+ClickHouse database with dynamic schema management

 Analytics API with filtering